dakujem/two-floats/readme.md

 ![PHP from Packagist](https://img.shields.io/packagist/php-v/dakujem/cumulus)
 [![Build Status](https://travis-ci.org/dakujem/two-floats.svg?branch=main)](https://travis-ci.org/dakujem/two-floats)

-A static helper class to compare two floating-point numbers for equality.
+A static helper class to compare two floating-point numbers in PHP.

 > 💿 `composer require dakujem/two-floats`

 ## Comparing floating-point numbers

 Let's face it.
-Comparing floats is a pain in any language. (_Most_, at best.)
+Comparing floats is a pain in any computing language.
+(_Most_, at best.)

 If you've ever encountered a WTF moment like the following, you know.
 ```php